CumulusNetworks/docs/content/cumulus-linux-54/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Troubleshooting-EVPN.md

 The following example output for the `net show bridge macs` command shows:

-- bond1 is an access port with VLAN ID 10, which maps to VXLAN interface vni10.
+- bond1 is in VLAN ID 10, which maps to VXLAN interface vni10.
-- 26:76:e6:93:32:78 is the server01 host MAC learned on bond1.
+- 26:76:e6:93:32:78 is the host MAC learned on bond1.
 - A remote VTEP that participates in VLAN ID 10 is 10.0.1.2 (the FDB entries have a MAC address of 00:00:00:00:00:00).
 BUM traffic replication uses these entries.
-- 68:0f:31:ae:3d:7a is a remote host MAC of server04 reachable over the VXLAN tunnel via VTEP 10.0.1.2.
+- 68:0f:31:ae:3d:7a is a remote host MAC reachable over the VXLAN tunnel via VTEP 10.0.1.2.

 ```
 cumulus@leaf01:mgmt:~$ net show bridge macs